Vanattar/Election_Analysis/README.md

   - **Diana DeGette** receives a convincing majority in **272,892** votes for ***73.8%*** of the total votes.

 ## Election Audit Summary
+Python is termed as a secure language.
+It has broad support and an extensive selection of open source tools.
+The specific project can be quickly revised to target the specific data fields and calculate the results of another election.
+Further the script can be reused to analyze data for a variable number of counties, or adapted to other regions, i.e. states.
+Likewise the script will continue be useful even when the variable is a change in the number of candidates.
+A future file must continue to include data for the ballot ID’s, the candidates’ names and the names of regions so that the script can be realigned to new data.